 Kids, big and small, will have fun riding the miniature railway and two carousels.

 The railway started operations in 1994 with two engines and two coaches after a huge effort by a group of retired railway workers to lay down track and refurbish the train cars.
-Thanks to the continued devotion of a team of volunteers the rolling stock has grown to five engines and eight passenger cars plus a caboose.
+Thanks to the continued devotion of a team of volunteers the rolling stock continues to grow with a fleet of engines, passenger cars plus a caboose.